 The story of Andrea Kelsey and Jeremy Lach is not what you expect.
-The strategies this young couple have employed to afford their free-roaming lifestyle are inspirational.
-The stunning places they seek out are jaw dropping.
+The strategies this young couple has employed to afford their free-roaming lifestyle are inspirational.
+The stunning places they seek out are jaw-dropping.

 How they ended up on the road together is something even they could not have foreseen.
 Where it’s taken them is something you have to read.
 In this case, the end is just the beginning.

 Above: Jeremy and Andrea with their Four Wheel Camper Fleet and Toyota Tacoma

 TCM: How did you get into truck camping?

 Andrea: I was fortunate to have a father with a passion for vehicles and a mother with a passion for traveling.
 My family bought a 1982 Chevy Class C motorhome when I was three years old.
 I still remember climbing onto the brown corduroy couch and watching the great big world pass by between the dark yellow zigzag curtains.